 MHA acknowledges and encourages the complement of cultures and talents that contribute to our success.
 MHA is committed to Affirmative Action and will comply with MHA Affirmative Action Statement and Plan.
 MHA will comply with all laws, regulations and policies and assure non-discrimination related to employment actions and issues of accessibility.
 Such actions include, but are not limited to, hiring, staff reductions, transfers, terminations, performance appraisals, recruiting, compensation, corrective action, discipline, and promotions.
 No one will discriminate against any individual with a disability with respect to any offer, or term or condition of employment.
 MHA facilities will adhere to the Affirmative Action Plan regarding accessibility.
 Reasonable accommodations will be made for qualified individuals with disabilities.

-As stated in the Personnel Policies and Practices of MHA, MHA is committed to ensuring its workplace is free of prohibited harassment and other forms of harassment because of race, color, religion, national origin, citizenship, disability, genetic information, predisposition or carrier status, military or veteran status, marital status, familial status, domestic violence victim status, gender, sexual orientation, gender identity or transgender status, age, and any other classification protected by applicable law.
-Any such harassment or discrimination may violate the law and will not be tolerated.
+As stated in the Personnel Policies and Practices of MHA, MHA is committed to ensuring its workplace is free of prohibited harassment and other forms of harassment because of race (including traits typically associated with race), color, religion, national origin, citizenship, disability, genetic information, predisposition or carrier status, military or veteran status, marital or familial status, the status of being a victim of domestic violence, gender, sexual orientation, gender identity, the status of being transgender, age, known relationship or association with any member of a protected class, and any other classification protected by applicable law.
+Any such harassment or discrimination may violate the law.
+In addition, MHA considers discrimination, harassment, and retaliation to be employee misconduct that will not be tolerated.

-Sexual harassment is defined as unwanted sexual advances, requests for sexual favors, or other gender-based visual, verbal, or physical conduct when: (1) submission to the conduct is made a term or condition of employment; or (2) submission to or rejection of the conduct is used as basis for employment decisions affecting the individual; or (3) the conduct has the purpose or effect of unreasonably interfering with the employee's work performance or creating an intimidating, hostile, or offensive working environment.
+Sexual harassment includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity and the status of being transgender and is defined as unwanted sexual advances, requests for sexual favors, or other sexual or gender-based visual, verbal, or physical conduct.
+Such conduct is unlawful when: (1) submission to the conduct is made a term or condition of employment; (2) submission to or rejection of the conduct is used as basis for employment decisions affecting the individual; (3) the conduct has the purpose or effect of subjecting an individual to inferior terms, conditions or privileges of employment because of their protected status; or (4) the conduct has the purpose or effect of unreasonably interfering with the individual's work performance or creating an intimidating, hostile, or offensive working environment.
 This definition includes many forms of offensive behavior, such as:

 OTHER FORMS OF PROHIBITED HARASSMENT

-Harassment on the basis of race, color, religion, national origin, citizenship, disability, genetic information, predisposition or carrier status, military or veteran status, marital status, familial status, domestic violence victim status, gender, sexual orientation, gender identity or transgender status, age, and any other classification protected by applicable law includes behavior similar to sexual harassment, such as:
+Harassment on the basis of race (including traits typically associated with race), color, religion, national origin, citizenship, disability, genetic information, predisposition or carrier status, military or veteran status, marital or familial status, the status of being a victim of domestic violence, age, known relationship or association with any member of a protected class, and any other classification protected by applicable law includes behavior similar to sexual harassment, such as: